muratk5n/thirdwave/en/README.md

 ---

-Pipelines, coal, natgas..
-This is where rubber meets the road;
-switching from old to new was never going to be easy.
+Pipelines, coal, natgas, high prices, shortages..
+This is where rubber meets the road; switching from old to new was never going to be easy.

 ---